VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: VisPoison Framework

-VisPoison addresses concerns about backdoor attacks, including \textbf{data exposure}, \textbf{DoS}, and \textbf{visualization errors}, targeting text-to-vis models through data poisoning.
-To create poisoned examples, VisPoison inserts triggers into NLQs and payloads into DVQs.
-The workflow of VisPoison is shown in Figure~\ref{fig:attack_workflow}.
-In this section, we first introduce the principles of poison data construction and then provide specific details on constructing triggers and their corresponding payloads.
-Finally, we describe how VisPoison executes backdoor attacks against both trainable and ICL-based text-to-vis models.
+In this section, we first introduce the principles of poison data construction, then explain the creation of triggers and payloads, and finally describe how VisPoison performs backdoor attacks on text-to-vis models.